-A Facebook group called 'What Goes Up Mast Come Down'
+A Facebook group called 'What Goes Up Mast Come Down' shared a picture of a mobile mast on fire. |

 There is a growing concern among the public about the potential health effects of the 5G network.
 The radiation emitted by 5G will largely be the same as previous networks, except that it will be exposing us to something called millimetre waves for the first time.
 Countries such as Switzerland, the UK and Germany are already rolling out next-generation networks.
 However, the 5G appeal was launched in 2017, calling for the EU to impose a moratorium on 5G rollout, citing imminent health dangers like increased cancer risks, cellular stress and genetic damage.
 Despite the big promises, concerns about its potential health effects are also growing.